Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 In order to effectively implement a third-party risk management program, organizations must focus on bringing together the right people, processes, and technologies.
 Understanding the balance and the requirements of each of these functions is critical to the successful operation of your program.

-To address risk exposures in TPRM environments, your organization should enable organizational standards and language in the following areas:
+To address risk exposures in TPRM environments, you should enable organizational standards and language in the following areas:

 It is important to note that in building relationships with both internal and external stakeholders, not all of the incentives have to be punitive or restrictive.
 Establishing requirements in the contract or service level agreement should include minimum performance standards but can also include “rewards” for compliance with critical risk management functions.
 Additionally, performing an analysis of the vendor’s requirements versus those of your organization can provide enormous dividends for both parties.
 By leveraging areas of existing compliance, it is possible to lower the costs for both parties to their mutual benefit.

 The value of an effectively implemented TPRM solution is in achieving a critical risk management program that provides early warning and drives effective risk mitigation.
 Understanding the value of TPRM is only the first step in deciding to implement the program.
 The choices, resources, integration with existing business processes, and relationships require the support of the organization and the onboarding of existing third-party ecosystems.
 While it is a complex undertaking, the use of questionnaires, templates, tools, standards for SLAs, and automation can be invaluable to rapidly maturing your TPRM program.

 This complimentary guide details best practices for successfully managing risk throughout the vendor lifecycle.
 See what we've learned in our 15+ years of experience working with hundreds of customers.

 Wondering how to get started?
 Check out our free best practices guide, Navigating the Vendor Risk Lifecycle: Keys to Success at Every Stage.
 Want to benchmark your existing TPRM practices and get a roadmap to program maturity?
 Request a free TPRM Program Maturity Assessment.
 Interested in whether our third-party risk management solutions and services may be a fit for your organization?
 Request a demo.